Storidge/cio-faq/nodes.md

 Run `systemctl restart docker` to restart the docker daemon.

 If the node status is still down, run `docker ps` on the node to verify there are no services running on the node.
 Then perform a hard reset or power cycle the node.

+### What is the maximum configuration for number of drives, volumes, volume capacity, IOPS, etc.?

+The Storidge software supports logical limits that exceeds what most environments will hit.
+For example, you can attach up to 100 drives per node, provision up to 4095 volumes per node, and support up to 64TB volume capacity.

+The IOPS minimum is 30 but IOPS maximum is only limited by the actual hardware.
+On NVME drives, we've tested 800K IOPS on a 2-copy, 30GB volume at 4K I/O block sizes.
+The performance numbers were collected with fio.